 It is sure that you’re reading this article either on a smartphone or a computer.
 But did you know there are other types of computers which are more powerful than the computers you use for personal purposes?
 Among them, the Mainframe computer is a computer that has enormous power and speed.
-But can you use this type computer in your house?
+But can you use this type of computer in your house?
 The answer is, No. This type of computer is generally used in all large institutions and companies as the main server computer.

 What Is Mainframe Computer?

-Mainframe Computer is a powerful computer having multiple user interfaces.
+in broad, the definition of mainframe computer can be described as a Mainframe Computer is a powerful computer having multiple user interfaces.
 Primarily ‘mainframe’ referred to the large cabinets which housed the Central Processing Unit and the main memory.
 Mainframes can run uninterrupted for tens of years.
 The term RAS (reliability, availability, serviceability) is a very important characteristic of mainframe computer since it used for application where the thing has to be done with zero downtime.
 It is used for millions of smaller and simpler calculations and transactions, unlike supercomputers.

-The function of Mainframe Computer
+The functions of Mainframe Computer

 Apple in Need of Mainframe